MooMaker/docs/use-cases/01-mm-settles-order-with-own-funds.md

 - Market Maker

 ## Description
-Use case explains how market maker can settle orders with their own funds.
+Use case explains how market makers can settle orders with their own funds.

 ## Preconditions
-- Market maker has enough amount of token user wants to buy.
+- Market maker has enough amount of tokens user wants to buy.
 - 1 ETH = 1000 USDC

 | Token / Balance | Market Maker | Trader |